pgherveou/squid/README.md

 Supported files
 ---------------

-sq_tooling can work with the following files
+sq_util can work with the following files

 <table>
   <tr>